viralemergence/virion/README.md

 virion %<>% filter(!(Database == "SRA")) # option 2 (currently equivalent)
 ```

 Other, more advanced users may be interested in using the entire edgelist of possible host-virus associations in SRA, which is found in `SRA_as_Edgelist.zip`.
 Alternate scoring methods that are less conservative will include many more false positives, but also potentially more true positives.
-In the long term, we're interested in partnering with virologists and bioinformaticians to develop score metrics that are more informative but still easily incorporated into the VIRION architecture.
+In the long term, we hope to develop score metrics that are more informative but still easily incorporated into the VIRION architecture.

 # Additional information
 ### Citing VIRION